Select A Slurry Pump | Huge Inventory Available | DAE Pumps

 DAE Pumps offers a variety of options in submersible slurry pumps with multiple sizes, power choices, and solids handling to meet your specific application needs.
 Our submersible slurry pumps handle the toughest jobs in mining, dewatering, municipal, marine, and other uses.

-DAE Pumps Portable Self Priming
+DAE Pumps Self-Priming MAX Series Portable Pump

 Self-Priming Pumps